 Installing Nutils

 Nutils is installed via Python's Pip package installer, which most Python distributions install by default.
-In the following instructions we add the flag --user for a local installation that does not require system privileges, which is recommended but not required.
+In the following instructions we assume that pip is run with sufficient privileges to install modules system wide, or (more common) that a virtual environment is active for local installation.

 The following command installs the stable version of Nutils from the package archive, along with its dependencies Numpy, Treelog and Stringly: